Lint eslint Found Some Errors Please Fix Them and Try Committing Again

 It's better to use the part-based configuration (seen above), if your employ case is this.

-// lint-staged.config.js const micromatch = require ( 'micromatch' ) module . exports = { '*': ( allFiles ) => { const codeFiles = micromatch ( allFiles , [ '**/*.js' , '**/*.ts' ] ) const docFiles = micromatch ( allFiles , [ '**/*.md' ] ) return [ `eslint ${ codeFiles . join ( ' ' ) } ` , `mdl ${ docFiles . bring together ( ' ' ) } ` ] } , }
+// lint-staged.config.js const micromatch = require ( 'micromatch' ) module . exports = { '*': ( allFiles ) => { const codeFiles = micromatch ( allFiles , [ '**/*.js' , '**/*.ts' ] ) const docFiles = micromatch ( allFiles , [ '**/*.md' ] ) return [ `eslint ${ codeFiles . join ( ' ' ) } ` , `mdl ${ docFiles . bring together ( ' ' ) } ` ] } , } Example: Ignore files from friction match

 Click to expand

-If for some reason y'all want to ignore files from the glob friction match, you can employ micromatch.not()
+If for some reason y'all want to ignore files from the glob friction match, you can employ micromatch.not():

-// lint-staged.config.js const micromatch = crave ( 'micromatch' ) module . exports = { '*.js': ( files ) => { // from `files` filter those _NOT_ matching `*test.js` const match = micromatch . non ( files , '*examination.js' ) return `eslint ${ friction match . join ( ' ' ) } ` } , }
+// lint-staged.config.js const micromatch = crave ( 'micromatch' ) module . exports = { '*.js': ( files ) => { // from `files` filter those _NOT_ matching `*test.js` const match = micromatch . non ( files , '*examination.js' ) return `eslint ${ friction match . join ( ' ' ) } ` } , } Delight note that for most cases, globs tin achieve the same effect.
+For the above example, a matching glob would be !(*test).js.

 Example: Use relative paths for commands